 You don’t have to spend hours searching for these pens, I’ve got you covered, too.
 Check this article on the best waterproof art journal supplies, including pens.

-So, when you’re trying to build layers, try to paint more quickly with new layers.
-This way, you’ll avoid picking up paint from previous layers.
+So, when you’re trying to build layers, let the previous layers dry.
+This way, you’ll avoid lifting off paint from previous layers.

 Always have this in mind.